Welcome to Project Meridian

 "Best practice" is consensus thinking dressed up as wisdom.
 It's what everyone else is doing, validated by the comfort of the crowd.
 It rarely leads anywhere worth going.

 Project Meridian takes a different approach.
-We explore how leaders navigate organizational constraints, competitive dynamics, and structural forces that shape strategic choice.
-Not through platitudes about innovation or transformation, but through rigorous frameworks borrowed from systems theory, international relations, sociology, and cybernetics.
+We explore how leaders navigate organizational constraints, competitive dynamics, and structural forces that shape strategic choice—not through platitudes about innovation or transformation, but through rigorous frameworks borrowed from systems theory, international relations, sociology, and cybernetics.

 Our Approach